Hurricane Harvey, 25,000-year Storm: Enhanced, or Caused by Climate Change?

 For about ten years now, we have known that these Rossby waves slow when Earth warms.
 The slowing is caused by the difference in temperature between the tropics and the poles; this is called arctic amplification where the poles warm more than the rest of the planet.
 It is these Rossby waves that researchers headed by Michael Mann form Penn State, and including the German Academy of Sciences, University of Minnesota at Duluth, and the University of Amsterdam, have published about in a continuing line of diverse research findings from across the globe.
 These findings reveal observations of slowing and stalling of the jet stream’s march across the planet because of warming.
 This new work adds to the already established body of research and increases the “certainty” that events like hurricane Harvey were a product of climate change.

 The far advanced northern location of the jet stream too, a condition created by expansion of subtropical circulation cells (Hadley cells) is also a part of the puzzle.
 These Hadley cells exist on either side of the equator and wrap around earth like a giant jelly roll.
 They are caused by hot air rising in the tropics, flowing north in the upper atmosphere and descending somewhere at the boundary of the subtropics–right over Texas.
 The position of Hadley cells is part of what determines where the jet stream flows around the earth.
 With expanded Hadley cells, the jet stream sets up farther north.
-The farther north the jet stream is, the less likely steering currents will pick up a tropical system and move it along.
+The farther north the jet stream is, the less likely steering currents will pick up a tropical system and move it along, creating a stall.
 Riechler summarized the available work on expansion of Hadley Cells as an indicator of climate change and showed a 1.4 degree increase northward in the northern edge of the Hadley Cells per decade since 1979.
 This “shift” is nearly 400 miles.

 The slowing and stalling of weather systems caused by all these things has been attributed to drought and flood in recent decades.
 Most notably, Hurricane Sandy’s infamous left turn into New York City and New Jersey was caused because of a stalled high pressure system over Greenland.
 The “left turn” made by Sandy had literally never occurred before, since records began being kept.
 The big Texas and Oklahoma drought in 2011 and the recent drought in California were all impacted by stalled Rossby waves.

 Stalls are not new to hurricanes, but five day stalls are pretty crazy.
 A normal stall is a day or maybe two.
 Longer stalls have happened and these are responsible for the heaviest rainfall totals we have recorded.
 Hurricanes generally though, tend to move along.
 So with normal hurricane rain math of 10 inches a day, a couple of days stall give us 20 to 30 inches.
-Stall for two more days and we see fifty inches.

 As an aside, the polar vortex is another part of this discussion that is related, that we hear about often in winter with blizzards.
 The polar vortex is simply a meandering, relatively tightly spinning area of air at the poles caused because our world is round and air flows around it because it spins.
 The polar vortex wanders around in the arctic like a spinning top wobbles, drunkenly and naturally.
 When Rossby waves slow, the polar vortex wobble increases, pulling polar air farther south as the wobbles meander southward with the increasing wobbliness.
 You can see the polar vortex wobbling about in the NASA video above.